Education characteristics of this Master’s programme:

 It is important to note that grades are only valid in the academic year in which they were obtained.

 Students are given the opportunity to evaluate each course.
-The results of the student evaluations are accessible to all students on Blackboard under the Community ‘Evaluation Master Sociology’.
+The results of the student evaluations are accessible to all students in Caracal.
 You can find the aforementioned information for each course period here.

 The Programme Advisory Committee (PAC) evaluates all courses run in a single teaching period.
 It also examines the level of cohesion within the curriculum and the tracks.
 It offers recommendations to the Master’s Education Committee (EC) and to the Sociology department's teaching management team.